Infineon/mtb-example-wifi-tcp-server/README.md

 2. Open a CLI terminal and navigate to the application folder.

 On Linux and macOS, you can use any terminal application.
 On Windows, navigate to the modus-shell directory (*{ModusToolbox install directory}/tools_\<version>/modus-shell*) and run *Cygwin.bat*.

-3. Import required libraries by executing the `make getlibs` command.
+3. Import the required libraries by executing the `make getlibs` command.

 ### In Third-party IDEs:

-1. Follow the instructions from the CLI section to download or clone the repository, and import libraries using the `make getlibs` command.
+1. Follow the instructions from the CLI section to download or clone the repository, and import the libraries using the `make getlibs` command.

 2. Export the application to a supported IDE using the `make <ide>` command.